bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 bcbio does a single alignment for the normal sample, then splits at the variant calling steps using this normal sample to do germline calling.
-In this example, you'd get FreeBayes germline calls labeled as ``your-normal-germline`` and VarDict somatic calls for the tumor sample linked to this normal.
-This generates a single set of somatic and germline calls for the tumor and normal pair.
+In this example, the output files are:

+- ``your-tumor/your-tumor-vardict.vcf.gz`` -- Somatic calls from the tumor
+  samples using the normal as background to subtract existing calls.
+- ``your-normal/your-normal-freebayes.vcf.gz`` -- Germline calls on the normal
+  sample.

 Germline calling supports multiple callers, and other configuration options like ensemble and structural variant calling inherit from the remainder configuration.
 For